HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 sudo chmod +x bangertech_utility_arm.sh
 ```

-exec the utility by using sh like shown in the following
+execute the utility by using sh like shown in the following
 It takes about 20 seconds to start
 ```
 sh bangertech_utility_arm.sh
 ```

-# Now the main installation of docker-ce
+# Now the main installation of docker-ce (community editon)
 **It might take up to a minute.
 Don’t cancel at any time!**

 ## Very Important
-**By installing e.g. Portainer or other completely unsupported software, Homeassistant might not start or will print out an critical error.
+**By installing e.g. Portainer or other unsupported software, Homeassistant might not start or will print out an critical error.
 By having a critical error you won't be able to restore a Backup and add an add-on!**
 ### Make sure to look into [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/blob/main/Homeassistant%20Supervised%20not%20working%20with%20Portainer.md) to find a workaround

-Now with that out of the way, you can navigate with the arrow keys, select or deselect with the space bar and finish by hitting enter
+Now with that out of the way, you can navigate with the arrow keys, select or deselect with the space bar and finish by hitting enter.
-If getting prompted if you want to reboot, hit enter to reboot
+If getting prompted if you want to reboot, hit enter to reboot.
-In the following fields, you should only pick “Docker+Docker-Compose” and then follow the Steps presented by the Tool
+In the following fields, you should only pick “Docker+Docker-Compose” and then follow the Steps presented by the Tool.

 You can check if the docker-installation works by using the following command
 ```
 sudo docker run hello-world
 ```
 # Making your device ready to run Homeassistant
-From now on everything needs to be executed as root and does **NOT** support sudo anymore
+From now on everything needs to be executed as root and does **NOT** support sudo anymore.
-So, change into root-mode
+So, change into root-mode:
 ```
 sudo su -
 ```

-Update every Package on your Device
+Update every Package on your Device.
 ```
 apt update && apt upgrade -y
 ```

 ## Installation of dependencies
-Now install all the required Dependencies by using the next two commands
+Now install all the required Dependencies by using the next two commands.
 You might have to restart depending on of there were a kernel update going on or not.
 Do, if prompted so.
 1. Command
 ```